brooth/jeta-site/mysite/home/markdown/inject.md

 <span class="label label-info">Note</span> `Lazy` class provides a single instance of a meta entity and initializes it on demand. `Provider` requests for a new instance each invocation. `Class<? extends >` is useful for a multi-module project where an entity can be [extended](#Extending) by another.

-As it's mentioned, `Jeta DI` allows you to inject entities with parameters:
+As previously written, `Jeta DI` allows you to inject entities with parameters:

     :::java
     @MetaEntity